top of page

 arup_transparent_edited.png

-EXP offers leading-edge research
+Avenue, EXP offers leading-edge

-facilities and modern, multifunctional
+research facilities and modern,

-spaces for Northeastern students, staff,
+multifunctional spaces for students,

-and faculty to turn ideas into reality.
+staff, and faculty to turn ideas into

-precinct in Boston, serves as a hub for
+square-foot building, serves as a hub

-the College of Engineering, housing
+for the College of Engineering,

-the Department of Wireless Internet of
+housing the Department of Wireless

-Things, the Institute for Experiential
+Internet of Things, the Institute for

-NanoSystems Innovation.
-The design team was tasked with achieving LEED Platinum certification while delivering a highly adaptable research environment.
-Key challenges included planning for future conversion of dry laboratories to wet laboratories, accommodating chemistry teaching and research spaces with high fume hood density, and integrating event space and executive offices for the President of the University.
-The building successfully integrates flexibility, future proofing, resiliency, and sustainability, while maintaining a safe, healthy, and welcoming environment for students and faculty.
+Experiential Robotics, and the Institute for NanoSystems Innovation.
+Key design challenges included planning for future conversion of dry laboratories to wet laboratories, accommodating chemistry teaching and research spaces with high fume hood density, and integrating event space and executive offices for the President of the University, as well as makerspace and high bay zones.
+The building successfully integrates flexibility, future proofing, resiliency, and sustainability, while maintaining a safe, healthy, and welcoming environment for students and faculty

 EXP1.jpg